Ratchet & Clank Future: Tools of Destruction: Plot

 Using clues left by Max Apogee, Ratchet locates the Dimensionator on planet Jasindu, defeating the Kerchu tribe sworn to protect it.
 The device is swiped by space pirates led by Captain Romulus Slag, but the duo pursues them and reclaims it.
 Captain Qwark, having escaped Tachyon's custody, then takes the Dimensionator to the Cragmite home planet, where he plans to destroy it.
-Before Ratchet and his friends can catch up to him, he is recaptured by Tachyon's forces.
+Before Ratchet and his friends can catch up to him however, he is recaptured by Tachyon's forces.
 With the Dimensionator now in his possession, Tachyon frees the Cragmites and sets out to conquer the rest of the galaxy.
 After a fierce battle on Fastoon, Tachyon offers Ratchet the chance to rejoin his fellow Lombaxes, but Ratchet refuses and challenges him to personal combat.
 The Dimensionator is damaged during the battle, opening a black hole that swallows Tachyon, and while Ratchet and Clank are able to fix it with a 33/4 cubits hexagonal washer they received from the Plumber, the device shuts down for good as soon as they return.

-As Ratchet, Clank and their allies gather to celebrate, the Zoni show up, now visible to everyone.
+As Ratchet, Clank, and their allies gather to celebrate, the Zoni show up, now visible to everyone.
 Claiming that Clank is ready to learn his true purpose, they take him to another dimension, despite Ratchet's protests.
 As his friends gather around him, Ratchet silently vows to rescue Clank, leading into the events of Quest for Booty.

 Development

 The game was first announced at the 2006 Game Developers Conference, where a Ratchet & Clank next-gen tech demonstration was shown for the PlayStation 3.
 Many new worlds and weapons were introduced into the game like in previous installments of the series.
-It is also a platform game, as Insomniac wanted to stop the series from becoming the more weapon-based combat game it had become in the previous games Up Your Arsenal and Deadlocked.
+It puts less focus on the shooting aspects of the previous games, instead putting more so on the platforming sections.
 There are reported to be a total of 31 weapons, gadgets, and combat devices, further divided into 15 weapons, 8 gadgets, and 8 devices.
-Unlike Going Commando and Up Your Arsenal, the player cannot unlock weapons from previous games using a memory card.
+Unlike Going Commando and Up Your Arsenal, the player cannot unlock weapons from previous games using a memory card due to the game not being available on the PlayStation 2.